 Today, there is a vast range of cryptocurrencies created to perform different functions, but they all act as digital assets that function as a medium of exchange using cryptography to secure transactions and confirm transfers.
 Bitcoin was the first decentralized cryptocurrency.

 Bitcoin really refers to two different things: a decentralized financial network (Bitcoin) and the digital commodity created by that network (bitcoin).
-It is used to send funds around the world in seconds at almost no cost.
+It is the world’s most popular cryptocurrency and the one that spurred the new digital economy.

 Bitcoin was created by the pseudonymous Satoshi Nakamoto, although the origins of its underlying technology go back to the late 1980s.
 Nakamoto created Bitcoin by combining a variety of existing technologies.

 Bitcoin is not controlled by a single entity.
 Instead, the nodes on the network verify that all of the rules, such as the rule that only 21 million bitcoins will ever be released, are followed.
 When everyone verifies the rules are being followed, there is virtually no way for anyone to steal funds, cause inflation or otherwise create problems for the network.
 Having said that, the decentralized nature of the network also means rule-changing upgrades can be difficult to implement.

 Much like gold, bitcoins are created through a mining process — albeit a digital one.
 Computer hardware is used to solve an extremely complex math problem about every 10 minutes.
 The computer (or miner) that finds the solution to the math problem is rewarded with new bitcoins.
 The amount of new bitcoins created through this process is reduced by half approximately every four years.

 Bitcoin is not anonymous; it is pseudonymous.
 Every transaction can be viewed on the public blockchain, but a real-world identity is not necessarily attached to that.
 Use of Bitcoin can be more or less private depending on how it is used.